Is Italy's model for offshoring migrants doomed to fail? – DW – 11/15/2024

 Italy's Albania model is also on the verge of become a financial disaster.
 The government currently expects operating costs to run up to €500 million by 2029.
 Now, the Court of Auditors, the highest audit institution in the heavily indebted EU member state, has intervened.

-As a result of its inquiries, the Court of Audit would also have the authority to prohibit further spending, the expert added.
+As a result of its inquiries, the Court of Auditors would also have the authority to prohibit further spending, the expert added.

 In the coming weeks, Italy's Supreme Court of Cassation, the country's highest court of appeal, will rule on whether national laws on safe countries of origin are in line with EU legislation.
 Decisions by the ECJ on the matter are also outstanding.